 Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the periods reported.
-Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment - plan.
+Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's DRIP.
 Total investment return does not reflect brokerage commissions.
-Total investment returns covering less than a full period are not annualized.

-Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the periods reported.
-Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
+Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of the periods reported.
+Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's DRIP.
 Total investment return does not reflect brokerage commissions.